 Solving wicked problems

 The requirement today is to understand how each layer contributes to the desired outcomes and works to produce value.
-From there, organisational structures need to be developed to manage each of them appropriately.
-These collaborative, outcome-focused structures are called enterprises, and they can be aligned to achieve any manner of system-wide outcomes, benefitting the economy, the environment and society.
+From there, organizational structures need to be developed to manage each of them appropriately.
+These collaborative, outcome-focused structures are called enterprises, and they can be aligned to achieve any manner of system-wide outcomes, benefiting the economy, the environment, and society.

-However, digitalisation provides us with the tools we need to grapple with complexity.
-Smart, connected assets, providing data to interactive models of whole systems – digital twins – offer the capability to support decision-making at a system-wide level.
-Visualization and other feedback mechanisms can alter societal behaviours and future outcomes.
+However, digitalization provides us with the tools we need to grapple with complexity.
+Smart, connected assets, providing data to interactive models of whole systems — digital twins — offer the capability to support decision-making at a system-wide level.
+Visualization and other feedback mechanisms can alter societal behaviors and future outcomes.

-Digitalisation combined with systems thinking offers infrastructure organisations the means, and the opportunity, to transform themselves into enterprises that can address wicked problems and help humanity to flourish long into the future.
+Digitalization combined with systems thinking offers infrastructure organizations the means, and the opportunity, to transform themselves into enterprises that can address wicked problems and help humanity to flourish long into the future.

 Creating an integrated digital enterprise

 Digital transformation is a process that an organization must go through to evolve its business model towards Infrastructure 4.0, through the broad adoption of digital technologies and culture change — you can find out how we’ve done so here.

 Making this transition is not straightforward and will require, among other things: